 Student Enrollment Demographics

-Team spirit is alive and well at Kutztown University, with 13 women’s and eight men’s intercollegiate sports teams.
+Team spirit is alive and well here, with 13 women’s and eight men’s intercollegiate sports teams.
 In addition to those teams competing in Division II NCAA leagues, there are a variety of different club sports for athletically inclined students.
 The eight men’s intercollegiate sports teams are baseball, cross country, football, basketball, tennis, wrestling, and indoor and outdoor track and field.
 The women’s sports teams include swimming, tennis, golf, soccer, bowling, volleyball, and basketball.

-School colors are maroon and gold, and the school’s mascot are the Golden Bears.
+School colors are maroon and gold, and the school’s mascots are the Golden Bears.
 Among some of the athletic facilities on campus are a recreation center, complete with racquetball courts, a climbing wall, and various gymnasiums.
 There is also a football field, swimming pool, tennis and basketball courts, and various fields for sporting events.

-This website and associated pages are not associated with, endorsed by, or sponsored by Kutztown University of Pennsylvania.
 StateUniversity.com has no official or unofficial affiliation with Kutztown University of Pennsylvania.